dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Worked through a bug I found in a XKCD download file I found.

 **Thoughts:** Was really nice to be able to track down the issue, address it, and get all the comics.

+### Day 62: 14 Sep 2019

+**Today's Progress**: Incorporated a couple of new things I learned into the Tweepy script I'm working on.

+**Thoughts:** I have been flipping back and forth between reading a Python book and Python articles.